Tryon Creek State Natural Area: Resources

 The park includes hiking trails, a paved bicycle path, and horse trails.
 The 3 mi bicycle path, which runs along Terwilliger Boulevard on the east edge of the park to Lake Oswego, is part of the Portland metropolitan area's system of greenway trails known as the 40-Mile Loop.
 Near the main entrance off Terwilliger, part of the parking lot is devoted to horse trailers.
 Riders can choose between the 2 mi North Horse Loop and the 3 mi West Horse Loop.
 Hikers can use the bike path, the horse trails, and 8 mi of hiking trails.
 The paved 0.35 mi Trillium Trail, a loop furnished with drinking fountains and interpretive signs, can accommodate wheelchairs.
-Trillium Trail has benches and two viewing decks.
+Trillium Trail has benches and one viewing deck.

 A park building called the Nature Center is near the main park entrance.
 It has a small play area for toddlers, a gift shop, a large classroom, and a separate area for educational exhibits.
 Nearby is the Glenn Jackson Shelter, a covered structure for outdoor events.